Smart Meters & Dynamic Tariffs Austria 2026 Guide

 FAQ

-How do I know tomorrow's prices?
+How do I find out tomorrow's electricity prices?

 Is VERBUND Sonnen-Rabatt a true dynamic tariff?

-What about grid fees and taxes?
+What about grid fees and taxes in Austria?

 Getting Started Checklist